Sung-Huan/ANNOgesic/docs/source/tutorial.rst

 Improving the reference genome
 ------------------------------

-Again, if the data retrieved from NCBI is exactly what you want, you can skip this step and ``annotation_transfer``.

-Although the data that we downloaded before is our real data (``ANNOgesic/input/references``), we will generate some new dummy files via this step and ``annotation_transfer`` in order to show you the function of these subcommands.
+If the fasta file of the target reference genome is not available, ``update_genome_fasta`` can generate it from a related genome.

-Now, we assume that we need to generate fasta file of our query genome.
+Now, we assume that we need to generate fasta file of the reference genome.
-First of all, we need to find a closely related genome (fasta file and gff file can be found) of our query genome.
+First of all, we need to find a closely related genome (fasta file and gff file can be found) of our target genome.
 Then, we need to generate a mutation table (please check the section :ref:`ANNOgesic's subcommands`) between these two genomes.
-When these files are produced, we can run subcommand ``update_genome_fasta`` for getting fasta file of the query genome.
+When these files are available, we can run subcommand ``update_genome_fasta`` for getting fasta file of the target genome.

-A simple example can be found in
-`mutation table <https://raw.githubusercontent.com/Sung-Huan/ANNOgesic/master/tutorial_data/mutation.csv>`_.
+A simple example of the mutation table can be found in `mutation table <https://raw.githubusercontent.com/Sung-Huan/ANNOgesic/master/tutorial_data/mutation.csv>`_.
 Each column of the table is separated by tab.
-The fasta files of the new genomes (NC_test.1 and test_case2) will be generated in ``ANNOgesic/output/updated_references/fasta_files``.

 ::

      $ wget https://raw.githubusercontent.com/Sung-Huan/ANNOgesic/master/tutorial_data/mutation.csv
      $ mv mutation.csv ANNOgesic/input/mutation_table

-Now, let's try it
+We assume NC_009839.1.fa is a related genome of our
+target genome -- NC_test.1 and test_case2.
+The fasta files of the new genomes (NC_test.1 and test_case2)
+will be generated in ``ANNOgesic/output/updated_references/fasta_files``.

 ::